-The Company currently has operations in Italy, Germany and Ireland, all of which are Euro participating countries, and sells product to customers in many of the participating countries.
+We currently have operations in Italy, Germany, Ireland, and The Netherlands all of which are Euro participating countries, and sell product to customers in many of the participating countries.
 The Euro has been adopted as the functional currency at these locations.